9 iconic one-season wonders in the Premier League from Michu to Zaki…

-There is almost always a sense of regret from supporters that the purple patch could not be maintained, but here are eight that really lit up the Premier League, even if only for a while…
+There is almost always a sense of regret from supporters that the purple patch could not be maintained, but here are nine that really lit up the Premier League, even if only for a while…

 Wigan paid Zamalek £1.5million to borrow Zaki for a season in 2008 and were rewarded with seven goals in his first eight games, including a quite ridiculous volley against Liverpool at Anfield.

 Zaki had 10 Premier League goals by the turn of the year, but his attitude failed to match his eye for goal, with the Egypt striker returning late from international duty four times.